FoldingAtHome/siegetank-backend/README.md

   "token": "random_token"
 }
 ```
-The token is a JSON field in all REQs, as such will be ommitted.
+The token can be used by other APIs as well.

 <h2> POST,DELETE,PUT </h2>
 <h3> POST x.com/st/projects </h3>
 Create a new project using a set of OpenMM generated XMLs.
 All streams in a project share identical system and integrator xml files, but varying in state.
-This guarantee can be useful for something like MSM Accelerator in the future, where it can start adaptive sampling using a pre-existing project.
-The user can choose to select additional options, whose default values are listed below.
-The user may choose to add new ones as needed.
-Options are defined on a project basis, that is, all streams share the same properties.
-The project id is an sha1sum of the union of the system and the integrator xmls.
+This constraints provides a useful guarantee for apps such as MSM Accelerator, where it can start adaptive sampling simply by a pre-existing project (since all streams of the project are guaranteed to be from the same project!).
+All streams share the same options.
+The REP project_id is proposed to the SHA256 checksum of the input json object.
 __REQ__
 ``` json
 {